jeanphilippeperaud/Phonon-Code/README.md

 There is a third detector file called "times.txt".
 This file refers to the measurement times of the detectors, for transient cases. <b> In order to run a transient calculation, this file must be included in the same folder as the executable.
 In order to run a steady state calculation, this file must be removed.</b> The first entry of this file must be the number of measurement times.
 The following entries are the measurement times.

 # Output format
-In this version, the code produces two files:
+In the FORWARD version, the code produces two files:
 - "results_T.txt" returns the temperature estimates.
 - "results_H.txt" returns the heat flux estimates.
+In the BACKWARD version, the code produces:
+- "adj_T_results.txt"
+- "adj_H_results.txt"
 In both cases, the estimates appear as a single column if the calculation is steady state.
 If the calculation is transient, then each column correspond to a measurement time.

 # Examples
-There currently are two examples in the repository, respectively in directory "Example1" and "thin-film".
+There currently are five examples in the repository, respectively in directory Example1, Example1adjoint, Example2, Example2adjoint and thin-film.

 # Visualization
 In folder "Tools", the python script "draw.py" should (normally) show you your detectors along with the associated temperature.